Grégoire Bibesco-Bassaraba

 Prince Grégoire Bibesco-Bassaraba de Brancovan (12 December 1827 – 15 October 1886) was a Romanian-French prince.

 Early life

-Prince Grégoire was born in Craiova on 12 December 1827 and was a son of Romanian Prince Georges Bibesco (Gheorghe Bibescu) and Princess Zoé Bassaraba de Brancovan (Brâncoveanu).
+Prince Grégoire was born in Craiova on 12 December 1827 and was a son of Romanian prince Georges Bibesco (Gheorghe Bibescu) and Princess Zoé Bassaraba de Brancovan (Brâncoveanu).

 Personal life

 He married Rakoul (Rachel) Musurus (born c.
-1848), the daughter of Pasha Constantine ('Costaki') Musurus (1807–1891) the Turkish ambassador to Britain, and his wife Anna Vogoridès.
-He was a relative of Romanian ambassador Prince Antoine Bibesco, husband of Elizabeth Lucy Asquith, who was the daughter of the Prime Minister of the United Kingdom H. H. Asquith.
+1848), the daughter of Pasha Constantine ('Costaki') Musurus (1807–1891) the Ottoman ambassador to Britain, and his wife Anna Vogoridès.
+He was a relative of Romanian ambassador Prince Antoine Bibesco, husband of Elizabeth Lucy Asquith, who was the daughter of the prime minister of the United Kingdom H. H. Asquith.
 Prince Grégoire and his wife Rachel had three children: